jclwilson/jclwilson.github.io/_posts/2018-03-16-sun-sea-algae-anna-atkins-the-plant-online.md

 image_alt: A white silhouette of a frond of seaweed, laid against a deep blue background.
 The paper is a little old.
 image_caption: 'Anna Atkins, Cystoseira fibrosa, 1843.'
 article_category:
-article_format: essay
+article_format: article
 publisher: The Plant # An entity responsible for making the resource available.
 publisher_issue: issue 11
 contributor: # An entity responsible for making contributions to the resource.
 coverage: # The spatial or temporal topic of the resource, the spatial applicability of the resource, or the jurisdiction under which the resource is relevant.
 creator: Jacob Charles Wilson # An entity primarily responsible for making the resource.
 # date: # A point or period of time associated with an event in the lifecycle of the resource.
 This is blanked out because otherwise it will override the default publication date.
-description: "An exhibition essay on 'I Blew On Mr Greenhill's arm with a very 'hot' breath' at the De La Warr Pavilion, Bexhill-on-Sea" # An account of the resource.
+description: "A profile of the Victorian photographer and biologist Anna Atkins" # An account of the resource.
-format: online # The file format, physical medium, or dimensions of the resource.
 identifier: # An unambiguous reference to the resource within a given context.
 language: English # A language of the resource.
 relation: http://theplantmagazine.com # A related resource.
 In the case of link posts, this is the URL of the canonical article.